gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

    * cd ..
   *going back to last/previous directory/folder:
    * cd .
+  *show your commit logs
+   * git log

 ## 5. Branch Diagram
-  * Craig will take a stab at creating a simple Branch, Pull Request, Merge diagram.
  * tells you what branch you are on:
   * git branch
  * creating a new branch:
   * git branch test
+ * creating a new branch and switching to it:
+  * git branch -b "branch_name"
  * deleting a branch:
   * git branch -d test
  * switch branch: